masterminds-kenya/social_network/checklist.md

 - [x] For all data collection on new users, move to external functions
 - [s] Refactor User data collection functions to work also work for Brands
 - [x] Create many function
-- [ ] Refactor create to account for both create one or create many
+- [ ] Refactor create function to account for both create one or create many
 - [s] Update many function
 - [s] Refine Brand Model with constructor function for translating from FB.
 - [s] Can update data for existing Brand accounts